Your Directors present the Thirty-third Annual Report of your Company together with theAudited Financial Statements for the year ended March 31 2021.

-DIRECTORS' RESPONSIBILITY STATEMENT
+DIRECTORS RESPONSIBILITY STATEMENT

 EMPLOYEES STOCK OPTION PLAN (ESOP)

 The Nomination & Remuneration Committee of the Board of Directors of the Companyinter-alia administers and monitors the Employees Stock Option Plan of the Company inaccordance with the applicable SEBI Guidelines.
 The Company had obtainedshareholders approval at the 32nd AGM for the adoption and implementation of ESOPScheme 2020.
 Since the stock options are yet to be granted under the aforesaidSchemethere are no stock options outstanding as on March 31 2021.

 The Company is in compliance with applicable Secretarial Standards issued by theInstitute of Company Secretaries of India.

 Pursuant to the provisions of Section 139 of the Act and the rules framed thereunderM/s.
 Sharp & Tannan Associates Chartered Accountants Mumbai (Regn.
-No. 109983W) wereappointed as the Statutory Auditors of the Company at the Annual General Meeting (AGM)held on September 23 2014 for a period of five years subject to ratification of theirappointment at every AGM.
-In accordance with the Companies Amendment Act 2017 enforcedon May 07 2018 by the Ministry of Corporate Afiairs the appointment of StatutoryAuditors is no longer required to be ratified at every Annual General Meeting.
+No. 109983W) wereappointed as the Statutory Auditors of the Company at the Annual General Meeting (AGM)held on September 19 2019 for a period of five years on a remuneration mutually agreedupon by the Board of Directors and the Statutory Auditors.
+M/s.
+Sharp & TannanAssociates have confirmed their eligibility and qualification for continuing as Auditorsof the Company for the remainder of their term.

 DETAILS OF FRAUD IF ANY REPORTED BY THE AUDITORS